 The last 2 days, I just took the time to explore Seoul city, did more shopping, and got to try more delicious local foods !

 Unfortunately, I cannot recall the exact restaurant names.
 However, below are some of the must eats in South Korea!

-- Barbecue pork (black pork if you are in Jeju island) wrapped in lettuce, you have no idea how much of these I had that!
-If you are worried about feeling heaty from all the barbecue, all South Korean restaurants provide free chilled water.
-Just make sure you hydrate yourself abundantly!
+- Barbecue pork (black pork if you are in Jeju island) wrapped in lettuce is the perfect pairing !
+Forget about all the fancy salad with gourmet meat out there !
+You have no idea how much of these I had !
+And if you are worried about feeling heaty from all the barbecue, all South Korean restaurants provide free chilled water.
+Just remember to constantly hydrate yourself.

-- Bibimbap, hot rice served with sauteed vegetables, and fermented soy bean paste in a hot stone bowl.
+- Bibimbap, one of my go to Korean comfort food !
+Hot rice served with sauteed vegetables, and fermented soy bean paste in a hot stone bowl.

 - Japchae, Korean stir fried glass noodles

-- Myeoongdong dumplings, one of my best meals in this trip
+- Myeongdong dumplings, one of my best meals in this trip

-Gyeran-ppang, a warm street food, which is essentially a whole egg inside a thick pancake dough.
-Perfect for the cold weather as well.
+- Gyeran-ppang, a warm street food, which is essentially a whole egg inside a thick pancake dough.
+Perfect during cold weather as well.